-- IAM Patent 1000 – Ranked WilmerHale a leading firm in 2018 for litigation nationally, as well as in California, Colorado, the DC Metro area and Massachusetts.
+- IAM Patent 1000 – Again ranked WilmerHale a leading firm in 2019 for litigation nationally, as well as in California, Colorado, the DC Metro area and Massachusetts.
 The firm was also recommended in Massachusetts for its transactions practice.
 In 2015, and based on research conducted by Unified Patents Research, IAM reported that WilmerHale was one of the most successful law firms at the Patent Trial and Appeal Board.

 - Lex Machina – According to the 2017 Patent Trial and Appeal Board Report by legal data analytics firm Lex Machina, WilmerHale is one of two full-service law firms that is most experienced in representing petitioners at the Patent Trial and Appeal Board, having filed 65 petitions in 2016 alone.

-- Managing IP (MIP) – Named WilmerHale the 2019 United States Patent Contentious Firm of the Year, and recognized Bill Lee and Mindy Sooter as Outstanding Litigator of the Year for Massachusetts and Colorado, respectively.
-The firm was also named the Patent Contentious Firm of the Year in 2017 for the seventh time, and named Bill Lee the 2017 Massachusetts Outstanding IP Litigator.
+- Managing IP (MIP) – Honored WilmerHale as the winner of the 2020 Patent Contentious Firm of the Year for the Northeast region.
+Listed the firm among the top 10 “Law Firms for Petitioners and Patent Owners in PTAB Proceedings Filed in 2019” and the top 15 “Law Firms at the PTAB 2019 – Petitioners and Respondents Combined.”
+MIP ranked WilmerHale Tier 1 for PTAB Litigation in 2019, and also named the firm the 2019 United States Patent Contentious Firm of the Year.
+MIP also recognized Bill Lee and Mindy Sooter as Outstanding Litigator of the Year for Massachusetts and Colorado, respectively.
+The firm was named the Patent Contentious Firm of the Year in 2017, and named Bill Lee the 2017 Massachusetts Outstanding IP Litigator.
 In past years, MIP has singled out Natalie Hanlon Leh, David Cavanaugh and Seth Waxman for recognition.
 In 2015, 2016 and 2017, David Cavanaugh was named to the Managing IP North America Awards shortlist for Patent Trial and Appeal Board Litigation.

 - The American Lawyer – Named WilmerHale a finalist in its 2018 Litigation Department of the Year contest.
 The magazine also recognized the firm with its IP Litigation Department of the Year title twice (in 2014 and 2008) and named it a finalist in the category six times since the publication first awarded it in 2004.